Optical Integrated Sensing and Communication: Architectures, Potentials and Challenges: Future Trends and Challenges for O-ISAC

 \section{Future Trends and Challenges for O-ISAC}

 As a concept in the ascendant, O-ISAC is confronted with both opportunities and challenges.
-Advanced hardware and novel performance metrics are in urgent need, while emerging technologies like the hybrid system and deep learning can also be integrated with O-ISAC.
-To depict the future trends and challenges, a deep-learning-based O-ISAC system is illustrated in Fig.~\ref{FutureTrends}, and several challenges are discussed in the following subsections.
+Advanced hardware and novel performance metrics are in urgent need, while emerging technologies like the hybrid system and deep learning (DL) can also be integrated with O-ISAC.
+To depict the future trends and challenges, a deep-learning-based O-ISAC system is illustrated in Fig.~\ref{FutureTrends}, while several potential directions and their corresponding challenges are discussed in the folloing subsections.